Board of Supervisors

 The Pulaski County Public Service Authority ("PCPSA") provides water, sewer and refuse collection services to various portions the County.
 The PCPSA governing board is made up of five members, all appointed by the Pulaski County Board of Supervisors ("PCBOS"), and was formed by PCBOS resolution in 1969 to provide water and sewer services within the County.
 Refuse collection services were added by PCBOS resolution in 1977.
 As of September 2017, the PCPSA serves approximately 4,680 water service customers, 1,320 sewer service customers and 8,800 refuse collection customers.

-It is the mission of the Pulaski County Recreation department to enhance the quality of recreational activities offered and the attractiveness of parks and facilities to provide better quality of life for all residents.
+It is the mission of the Pulaski County Parks & Recreation department to enhance the quality of recreational activities offered and the attractiveness of parks and facilities to provide better quality of life for all residents.

 The Pulaski County Department of Social Services is one of 121 local agencies located throughout the Commonwealth of Virginia who provide human services and temporary economic assistance to its citizens.